Journal

 My first experience of a nomadic curatorial retreat was in 2009 with AICA in Armenia where the focus was on ‘collaborative curating’.
 Artists, curators, and historians came together and exchanged knowledge, both in the city of Yerevan and by lake Sevan.
 I remained interested in the format and used it as a reference when curating with Anna Santomauro the International Curatorial Workshops of our curatorial platform ‘vessel’.
 Much of my curatorial learning came from observing and reflecting on the dynamics and knowledge created during those 5 days of curatorial gathering in my home region of Puglia, Italy.
 As a passionate dialogical practitioner and an enthusiast for the surfacing and sharing of inert and tacit knowledge, from projects like AICA and vessel, I have continued to look for opportunities that explore the generative potential of these precious encounters.
 So, while perhaps the majority of guests and participants of this year’s Coast Contemporary were most interested in the theme, ‘Art & Food’, I was also very much taken by the format, and curious to see what I could learn from the methods and choreography of hosting.

 Coast Contemporary was started in 2015 by Tanja Sæter.
-For the first seven editions, the gathering took place on a traveling boat as a method to reconnect with Norway’s natural environment, and also as a tool to disconnect from conventional urban impositions on such a gathering.
-The guests were invited to spend a week together on the ferry in the middle of the sea away from cars, galleries, and artists’ studios.
-It was as if Sæter had created a condition of temporary suspension in which people, ideas and things floated physically and metaphorically.
+It is a nomadic event that has taken place on ships, islands, cities and in the countryside as a method to reconnect with Norway’s natural environment, and also as a tool to disconnect from conventional urban impositions on such a gathering.
+It is as if Sæter had created a condition of temporary suspension in which people, ideas and things floated physically and metaphorically.

 Opening reception at UKS – Young Artists´Society.
 Image courtesy of Coast Contemporary.